soysilver/soysilvery/_projects/turbomachinary-performance-prediction.md

 ---
 layout: post
-title: Estimating Turbomachinary Performance using AI
+title: Turbomachinary Performance Prediction
 description: Predicting the Performance of Compressor/Blower Systems using AI
 ---

-H1 Header
+Predicting the Performance of Compressor/Blower Systems using AI
 ============

-Paragraphs are separated by a blank line.
+Motivation:

+회전기기는
 2nd paragraph. *Italic*, **bold**, and `monospace`.
 Itemized lists look like: